Totchinuko/apiconan.totchinuko.fr/admin.md

 <!-- tabs:end -->

 That should cover up all the steps you need to create a module, if you did everything correctly, your module should show up in the list of modules when editing a puppet.

+## Quest Category Icon Table <small>0.5.9+</small>

+`ModsShared/SudoExile/TotAdmin/Tables/Tot_DT_Icons`

+Use this table to add new icons that can be used for quests categories.
+Those icons might be used in the future for other things.

 ## Cross Mod Event <small>0.2.0+</small>